Enpass Password Manager Review 2023

 Installation & Usage

-When installing Enpass, you'll be directed to the appropriate marketplace for the operating system you're planning to use.
-We selected the Windows version, which was downloaded from the Microsoft Store.
-Once installation is complete, you'll need to create your master password, however, the program provides tips on how to do this.
+Prior to installation, you'll be directed to the appropriate marketplace for the operating system you're planning to use.
+We selected the Windows version and downloaded it from the Microsoft Store.
+After installation finishes, you'll need to create your master password, however, the program offers tips on how to do this.

 The first thing you'll need is a master password.

-After you've set your master password, you'll be taken to the dashboard in Enpass's desktop client, which has a similar layout to that of most other password managers (three columns).
-You'll have to manually install other components (browser extensions and mobile apps), but that's done easily enough via Enpass's website.
+Once your master password is set, you'll be taken to the desktop client's dashboard, which has a similar layout to that of most other password managers (three columns).
+You'll have to manually install other components (browser extensions and mobile apps), but that's easy to do on the Enpass website.

 Enpass is compatible with all of the most commonly-used browsers.

-We tested this with a CSV file from LastPass and had good results: Most entries were transferred accurately, with usernames and passwords ending up (by and large) where they were supposed to.
-A few adjustments had to be made here and there, but compared to some of the other programs we evaluated, there was really not all that much to complain about.
+We tested this with a CSV file from LastPass and had good results: Most entries were accurate, with usernames and passwords mostly appearing where they were supposed to.
+A few adjustments had to be made here and there, but compared to some of the other programs we evaluated, there was not much to complain about.

-Enpass does quite a bit to make new users feel as comfortable as possible with the software, requiring only a few minutes to be completely set up.
+Enpass does quite a bit to make new users comfortable with the software and only takes a few minutes to set up.

-The service utilizes two desktop components, namely, an app that can be used offline, as well as a browser extension.
+The service utilizes two desktop components: An app that can be used offline and a browser extension.
+Next, we'll take a closer look at each of them.

-As mentioned above, Enpass's desktop version relies on a three-column interface, making it similar to most other password managers on the market.
-To the left, you'll find a scrollable menu that includes data set categories, tags, and a kind of security center.
-In the middle, you'll be able to view a categorically organized list of data sets, and to the right, individual entries.
+Enpass's desktop version is built around a three-column interface, making it similar to most other password managers on the market.
+To the left, there's a scrollable menu that includes data set categories, tags, and a kind of security center.
+In the middle, you can view a categorically organized list of data sets, and to the right, individual entries.

 Most known websites are accompanied by their logo in the client, while all other logins are assigned a generic icon.

-Only premium users are able to create custom categories for their records, however, all users can assign different tags to categories, which will then appear in the main menu on the left-hand side of the interface.
+Only subscribers can create custom categories for their records.
+All users can assign different tags to categories, which will then appear in the main menu on the left-hand side of the interface.
 These serve as de facto sub-categories.
-During our import, categories that we had created in LastPass were converted into tags.
-While the tags do help to maintain an overview, Enpass could improve navigation by making it possible to sort sub-categories.
+During our data import, categories that we had created in LastPass were converted into tags.
+While the tags are helpful, Enpass could improve navigation by making it possible to sort sub-categories.

 New data sets can be manually added by clicking on the "plus" sign in the upper menu.
-Here, you'll also find the password generator and settings menu.
+This is also where the password generator and settings menu are located.

 The browser extension also looks and performs well.
-Its simplified menu provides users with access to favorites, credit cards, identities, and the password generator.
-You'll also find a search function in the browser window, frequently and recently used logins, and have the ability to directly create new entries.
+Its simplified menu gives users access to favorites, credit cards, identities, and the password generator.
+There's also a search function in the browser window, frequently and recently used logins, and the ability to directly create new entries.

 Autofill was reliable, but more on that below.